chap0ng/md-master-thesis/readme.md

 Subject : the community & process of video-game cartography.

-Problematic : " How do community-driven map cartography influence the development, longevity, and player engagement in video games ?  "
+Problematic : " How does community-driven cartography contribute to the archiving of digital game worlds ?  "

 ---